Water Recreation Facility Licenses

 Safety Requirements for Owners/Operators

-Federal law (Virginia Graeme Baker Pool and Spa Safety Act) requires that public pools have compliant pool drain covers and secondary anti-entrapment systems installed.
-For more information, visit the U.S. Consumer Product Safety Commission's Pool and Spa Drain Covers website.
+The Federal law known as the Virginia Graeme Baker Pool and Spa Safety Act requires public pools to have compliant pool drain covers and secondary anti-entrapment systems installed.

 Safety Tips for Swimmers